 This charming piano piece was written especially for the Seaton Snook Carnival of 1925↗.
 A reproduction of the sheet music has been uploaded to the International Music Score Library Project, and is available at this link↗.
 It was performed by Leigh herself at the Mayor's Gala Dinner, an annual event for community leaders and various invited guests of supposed importance.

 Although Leigh had composed pieces for the carnival in other years, this piece proved particularly popular, and several years later was even converted to be played on the Grande Carousel at Seaton Snook fairground.
-I was lucky to unearth a recording of the carousel (albeit in a severely dilapidated state) on the 1990s ITV Meridian magazine show, Look At Brookwood, during a segment on the Woking Fairground Museum↗.
+We were ffortunate unearth a recording of the carousel (albeit in a severely dilapidated state) on the 1990s ITV Meridian magazine show, Look At Brookwood, during a segment on the Woking Fairground Museum↗.
+(SS102)

 Audio recovered from VHS tape